genob/securing-secrets-in-dotnet/Powershell/README.md

-# Using secrets with Powerhsell scripts
+# Using secrets with Powershell scripts

 Developers often need to use secrets in their powershell scripts.
 Secrets are sensitive information that should be protected.

-The samples below are written in powershell, but the concepts apply to any scripting language.
+The samples below are written in powershell, but the concepts can apply to ther scripting languages.

 Assume a script that uses a secret API Key to connect to an API.

-## Option (Non-Secure): Store the key right in the script
+## Store the key right in the script

-The secret key is hard-coded into the script.
-This is often how scripts are initially coded in their early stages.
+The secret key is hard-coded in clear text into the script.
+This is often how scripts are initially coded in their early stages where security is not considered at all.

 ```powershell
 ### hardcoded-secret.ps1